picmac/treazrisland/README.md

 ## Continuous integration

-Every push and pull request runs the `CI` workflow, which fans out linting, type-checking (`pnpm typecheck`), unit tests, and the Playwright suite.
+Every push and pull request runs the `CI` workflow, which fans out `pnpm lint`, `pnpm typecheck`, `pnpm test`, and `pnpm --filter @treazrisland/playwright test`.
 Branch protection rules require this workflow to succeed before merges land on `main`, so expect to see a green check from GitHub Actions prior to completing a PR.

 When the Playwright matrix job runs, GitHub Actions uploads the generated videos, traces, screenshots, and `.log` files from `tests/playwright/artifacts/test-results/` as discrete artifacts (`playwright-videos`, `playwright-traces`, `playwright-screenshots`, `playwright-logs`).
 Download them from the CI workflow run page's **Artifacts** panel to debug flaky or failing tests without reproducing the run locally.